Puppies Bite!

 SAFE CHEW ITEMS

 Chewing releases endorphins, and licking promotes relaxation.
-Provide safe chew options in designated areas to encourage appropriate habits and keep them entertained.
+Provide safe chew options in designated areas to encourage appropriate habits that also keep them entertained.

 Interactive Toys for Mealtime